konrad1977/loco/README.md

 ![](https://img.shields.io/github/languages/top/konrad1977/loco)

 # Loco
-Loco is a extremly fast CLI linter for Localization.strings and swift files.
+Loco is an extremly fast CLI linter for Localization.strings and swift files.

 ### What does it check?
-- Missing semicolons
+- Semicolons
 - Untranslated strings in your swift files
 - Empty values
 - Duplicate keys